dermotduffy/frigate-hass-card/docs/configuration/conditions.md

 ## `camera`

 Matches based on the selected camera.
+Does not match other cameras (whether visible or not).

 ```yaml
 conditions: